-Areas of concern, issues, or proposals for new initiatives can be 'generated' anywhere - from members of the Board of Governors, the Operating Committee, Society Councils or members of their boards, the membership at large, the New York Staff, and professionals outside the Society.
-To facilitate follow-through the Director shall ask a board member to assume leadership for specific projects.
-It is expected that whenever possible, target completion dates will be set, and that the responsible individual will prepare periodic 'update reports' to the Director and (where appropriate) the VP of Technical Activities.
-As needed, progress will be reported to the Operating Committee (OpCom) or Board of Governors (BOG) when they meet.
-Such reports will be presented by the Director or VP of Technical Activities.
-(Invitation for the Director to attend OpCom meetings is at the discretion of the President.)
+To facilitate follow-through on concerns, issues, or proposals for new initiatives, the Director or a member of the Board shall assume leadership for specific projects approved by the Education and Training Board.
+It is expected that, whenever possible, target completion dates shall be set, and that the responsible individual shall prepare periodic update reports to the Director and (where appropriate) the VP of Technical Activities.
+As needed, progress will be reported to the Operating Committee (OpCom) or Board of Governors (BoG) when they meet.
+Such reports shall be presented by the Director or VP of Technical Activities.